Tim9343/WordPress-Blog/README.md

 9. Installing PHP
 10. Downloading and configuring WordPress to be able to login to the WordPress admin console
 11. Customising the WordPress theme and creating blog posts
+12. Creating a script that backs up all WordPress files automatically using crontab

 </br>